 Weight: 3.6 Pounds| OS: Windows 10 Pro | Screen Size: 15 Inch|Screen Resolution: 3240×2160|CPU: i7 processor|RAM: 32 GB |Storage: 512 GB| Battery Life: 17 hours| Price: Check Latest Price on Amazon

 If you compare this one to other laptops, it doesn’t lag even if used continuously for 2-3 days without shutting it off.
-Also, you will get many ports available on it such as 2 Thunderbolt, HDMI port, mini DisplayPort, etc. along with one SD card reader.
+Also, you will get many ports available on it such as 2 Thunderbolt ports, HDMI ports along with one SD card reader.
 Moreover, if I talk about the keyboard it has got, it is pretty comfy and simple to use and provides a good typing speed.

 Pros: